emsanjana/devops-linux-practice/README.md

 - Documented it.

 ## Week 5

 ### Assignment 1

 - Installed and configured Jenkins locally/VM
 - Created a Pipeline to automate GitHub code pull, Docker build, and validation
 - Converted the pipeline into a Jenkinsfile and stored it in GitHub
 - Configured automatic triggers for code changes
 - Documented Jenkins usage, job types, and Jenkinsfile benefits
 - Updated and pushed the repository with the Jenkinsfile and documentation

+### Assignment 2

+- Created and configured a GitHub Actions workflow to trigger on code push
+- Automated dependency installation, Docker image build, and application validation
+- Stored the workflow in the .github/workflows/ directory
+- Verified successful execution of the CI/CD pipeline on GitHub
+- Documented GitHub Actions, its differences from Jenkins, and benefits of cloud-native CI/CD

 ## Tools Used